PhD Environmental Science and Engineering, California Institute of Technology

-As a French Environmental Fellow, Rich will work with James Shine in the Harvard School of Public Health to study the transport, degradation, and toxicology of chemical contaminants during water reuse.
-Since reservoirs are the centerpiece of many water reuse strategies, Rich will study the degradation and toxicology of trace organic pollutants in reservoirs that receive highly treated wastewater intended for future consumptive use.
+As a French Environmental Fellow, Rich worked with James Shine in the Harvard School of Public Health to study the transport, degradation, and toxicology of chemical contaminants during water reuse.
+Since reservoirs are the centerpiece of many water reuse strategies, Rich studied the degradation and toxicology of trace organic pollutants in reservoirs that receive highly treated wastewater intended for future consumptive use.